 - Start TreeSize Free with administrator rights and scan files you cannot access without opening them.
 Data protection guaranteed.

 WizTree scans your entire hard drive and shows you which files and folders are using the most disk space.
 It does this VERY QUICKLY.
-In fact, we believe WizTree to be the fastest application of this type currently available!
+In fact, they believe WizTree to be the fastest application of this type currently available!
 Use the information WizTree provides to quickly locate and remove “space hogs” from your hard drive.

 - Finds the files and folders using the most space on your hard drive